akbsit/nova-card-log/README.md

 ## Usage

-Add the card tools to your `NovaServiceProvider`:
+Add the card tools to your dashboard:

 ```php
 use Falbar\NovaCardLog\NovaCardLog;